JacobAlexander/daisyui-on-phlex/README.md

 # DaisyUI On Phlex

+> **⚠️ WARNING: UNDER ACTIVE DEVELOPMENT ⚠️**
+>
+> **🚧 THIS GEM IS NOT READY FOR PRODUCTION USE 🚧**
+>
+> This gem is currently in heavy development and APIs may change frequently.
+Components, installation process, and configuration may break between versions without notice.
+Please DO NOT use this in production applications yet.
+>
+> **Current Status:**
+> - ⚠️ Installation process is being refined
+> - ⚠️ Components may have bugs or missing features
+> - ⚠️ Documentation may be outdated
+>
+> **We recommend waiting!**
+>
+> If you want to contribute or test, please use at your own risk and expect breaking changes.

 [![Gem Version](https://badge.fury.io/rb/daisyui_on_phlex.svg)](https://badge.fury.io/rb/daisyui_on_phlex)

 A Ruby gem that provides [DaisyUI](https://daisyui.com) components as [Phlex](https://phlex.fun) components for Rails applications.
 This gem makes it easy to use DaisyUI's beautiful components in your Ruby on Rails projects with the power and simplicity of Phlex.